usonp/md4m/README.md

 Where:

-- `Checkerboard` are captures of the [OpenCV checkboard calibration pattern](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html)
+- `Checkerboard` contains captures of the [OpenCV checkerboard calibration pattern](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html)
-- `EncodedFiles/RGB` are the captures from the cameras to use to compute depth
+- `EncodedFiles/RGB` contains the images captured from the cameras used to compute depth
 - `EncodedFiles/Masks` is an optional folder with segmentation masks for each frame of the captures

 ## Citation